Aimé Leon Dore, chic streetwear that resurrects a legendary New York

 In conclusion…

-Aimé Leon Dore, through the care he pays to details and materials, manages to create timeless pieces of high quality.
-Its positioning at the crossroads of the branches makes it relatively accessible: it will appeal to both young streetwear fans, wanting to upgrade their wardrobe, and to older men looking for versatility.
-Whatever its style, you will inevitably find interesting things there.
-Even more so if we are sensitive to what the brand conveys, and with such brilliance that we must recognize its greatest strength.
+Aimé Leon Dore, through the care he gives to details and materials, manages to create timeless pieces of high quality.
+Its positioning at the crossroads of branches makes it relatively accessible: it will speak as much to the young streetwear fan, eager to raise the level of his wardrobe, as to the older man in search of versatility.
+Whatever his style, we are bound to find interesting things there.
+All the more so if we are sensitive to what the brand conveys, and with such brilliance that we must recognize its greatest strength there.

 Obviously, not everything is perfect.
-In terms of sizing, it should already be remembered that in the US, it's a large size .
-To give you an idea, peaking at 1m75 and 70 kilos, I go between XS and S depending on the pieces – XS for the essential hoodie!
+In terms of sizing, it is worth remembering that in the US, it is large .
+To give you an idea, peaking at 1m75 for 70 kilos, I navigate between XS and S depending on the pieces - XS for the essential that is the hoodie!
 So unless you are looking for oversized , some may feel excluded.

 Another problem is the price.
-While it is not shocking to see elaborate pieces, like pants or a coat in premium wool, go up to 400 or 1000 dollars, for street basics such as sweatshirts and hoodies, at $180 on average, it there is reason to hesitate.
-Especially when European retailers do not apply the conversion which would be advantageous to us, when a print supplants embroidery... or when we know that two years ago, the crewneck cost 20 to 30 dollars less than today today, with equivalent materials and production locations.
+While it is not shocking to see elaborate pieces, such as pants or a premium wool coat, go up to $400 or $1,000, for street basics like sweatshirts and hoodies, at $180 on average, there is reason to hesitate.
+Especially when European retailers do not apply the conversion that would be advantageous to us, when a print replaces embroidery... or when we know that two years ago, the crewneck cost $20 to $30 less than today, for equivalent materials and production locations.
 The inflation of prices in the face of growing demand , unfortunately a habit of rising brands...

-Which makes me say that on the cusp of international success, Aimé Leon Dore is at a turning point in his young life .
-Between the pricing policy and an increasingly present display on its pieces – which could be interpreted as a response to the palpable trend in current streetwear – there are shifts that it would be better to avoid in order to maintain its spirit freed from the surrounding hype and the minimalist and timeless side of its products, which constitute its essence.
-And his strength.
-For it to continue to give a touch of class and authenticity to a style, it would be good for Aimé Leon to last as it is.
+Which makes me say that on the cusp of international success, Aimé Leon Dore is at a turning point in its young existence .
+Between the pricing policy and an increasingly present display on its pieces – which could be interpreted as a response to the palpable trend in current streetwear –, there are turning points that it would be better to avoid in order to preserve its spirit free from the surrounding hype and the minimalist and timeless side of its products, which constitute its essence.
+And its strength.
+For it to continue to give a touch of class and authenticity to a style, it would be good if Aimé Leon lasted as it is.

 Our items Related